 Identifying sex and developmental stage is particularly hard to do in wild cetaceans, as their bodies are often submerged, which makes visually based assessments impractical.
-This has resulted in studies of cetaceans in the wild frequently classifying individuals into coarse developmental classes without sex distinctions (calves, juveniles, and adults), or into developmental/sex classes that lump together immature males with mature females (e.g., Gowans et al. 2001, Denkinger et al. 2020).
+As a result, studies of cetaceans in the wild frequently classify individuals into coarse developmental classes without sex distinctions (calves, juveniles, and adults), or, in species with male-biased sexual size dimorphism, such as sperm whales, into developmental/sex classes that lump together immature males with mature females (e.g., Gowans et al. 2001, Denkinger et al. 2020).